-Combining a 30-second tourbillon, equation of time, sunrise / sunset indicator and lots of other technically challenging complications, the new Panerai Luminor 1950 Equation of Time Tourbillon Titanio (PAM365) is the Italian brand’s opus magnum.
-Presented just now at SIHH 2010 event, the new wristwatch is, perhaps, the most interesting among numerous “grand complication” models that you can actually wear on your own wrist if the gadget’s huge size doesn’t scare you away.
+Combining a 30-second tourbillon, equation of time, sunrise/sunset indicator and lots of other technically challenging complications, the 2010 Luminor 1950 Equation of Time Tourbillon Titanio (PAM365) is Panerai’s opus magnum.
+I mean, presented at the SIHH 2010, the PAM 365 is, perhaps, the most interesting among numerous “grand complication” models that you can wear on your wrist if the gadget’s huge size doesn’t scare you away.

 Forever being known for their relatively simple timekeepers that rarely boasted anything more than a normal chronograph, the Italian brand put impressive effort (and, perhaps, mind-numbing amount of cash) into reinventing its.
-In fact, Panerai is just a couple of steps away from creating a real Grand Complication model that would be a sum of all of the Italian brand’s recent achievements in elite watchmaking.
+Panerai is just a couple of steps away from creating a real Grand Complication model that would be a sum of all of the Italian brand’s recent achievements in elite watchmaking.

-If all these years you lived under the proverbial rock, I feel obliged to inform you that the Italian brand has recently made a titanic push towards becoming a real Watch Manufacture that makes its own high-grade calibers.
+If all these years you lived under the proverbial rock, I feel obliged to inform you that the Italian brand has recently made a titanic push towards becoming a real Manufacture that makes its high-grade calibers.

-As you can see on the photos, besides the usual hour, minutes, small seconds and date, the watch has a pair of other indicators on its huge black dial.
+Besides the usual hour, minutes, small seconds and date, the huge black dial also has a pair of other indicators.

-At 6 o’clock, there is an equation of time indicator that measures difference between the solar and official local time.
-At 3 o’clock, just over the small date window, is placed a rudimentary month indicator, which is so basic it actually requires some effort to figure the current month.
+At 6 o’clock, there is an equation of time indicator that measures the difference between solar and official local time.
+At 3 o’clock, just over the small date window, is placed a rudimentary month indicator, which is so basic it requires some effort to figure the current month.

-A pair of more indicators is located on the inner part of the bezel.
-They display today’s sunset and sunrise time that are calculated depending on current date and the latitude.
-The latitude value is set once and for all while the prospective owner orders the watch.
+A pair of more indicators are located on the inner part of the bezel.
+They display today’s sunset and sunrise time that is calculated depending on the current date and the latitude.
+The latitude value is set once and for all when the prospective owner orders the product.